 Over the past decade, there has been a significant shift in how the IT industry develops and deploys software.
 Traditionally, IT teams developed software using the waterfall approach.
 Under this model, a project team would kick-off a software engineering initiative with a detailed planning phase, during which the end-user requirements are analyzed and documented in detail.
 After finalizing the requirements, the project would move on to the design, coding, testing and integration phases, culminating in the deployment of the finished product.
 While the waterfall methodology provides a clear and structured approach for creating software, it entails long development cycles that do not effectively account for scope change.
 Specifically, it assumes that the project requirements can be “frozen” at the start, however in reality, end-user’s requirements are likely to change throughout the course of the project.

-To effectively account for requirement modifications throughout the course of a software development project, the IT industry has increasingly turned to agile development model because of multitude of benefits of agile development.
+To effectively account for requirement modifications throughout the course of a software development project, the IT industry has increasingly turned to agile development processes as its preferred software development methodology.
 Under the agile model, software is developed in a series of “iterations”, or “sprints”, each lasting approximately 2 – 4 weeks.

 During each iteration, the development team simultaneously performs design, coding and testing activities, with the intent of releasing working software with new features at the end of each period.
 As opposed to the waterfall model, the emphasis is on creating workable software at the end of 2 – 4-week periods.